-This paper presented a new introspective model for autonomously improving the performance of a CBR system by reasoning about system problem solving failures.
+This chapter presented a new introspective model for autonomously improving the performance of a CBR system by reasoning about system problem-solving failures.
 To achieve this goal, the introspective reasoner monitors the reasoning process, determines the causes of the failures, and performs actions that will affect future reasoning processes.

-We have created a causal model of the correctly functioning retrieval and adaptation stages of CBR.
+The introspective level reasons about the reasoning at the object level and about alternative choices to improve the object-level reasoning.
+Specifically, it relies on a causal model of the correctly functioning retrieval and adaptation stages of CBR.
 Failures of a CBR system's reasoning process are modeled as conflicts between observed system performance and predictions from the causal model.
-The sources of these conflicts are identified and associated learning goals are fired, sometimes triggering multiple types of learning.
-As a result of the process, the CBR reasoning process is improved for future problem solving.
+The sources of these conflicts are identified and associated learning goals are introduced, sometimes triggering multiple types of learning.
+As a result the case-based reasoning process is improved for future problem solving.

 We have tested the introspective reasoner in a fielded industrial design application.
 Experiments show that the use of the introspective reasoner improved the performance of the system.
-Introspection-based refinements of retrieval knowledge reduced the number of low quality solutions; refinements to adaptation knowledge increased high quality solutions.
-Moreover, the combination of both is able to generate more high quality solutions.
+Introspection-based refinements of retrieval knowledge reduced the number of low-quality solutions; refinements to adaptation knowledge increased high-quality solutions.
+Moreover, the combination of both is able to generate more high-quality solutions.